Direct Entry Midwife

 Types of Direct-Entry Midwives

-Certified Professional Midwives- These midwives are certified by the North American Registry of Midwives and have completed educational requirements under the supervision of a licensed midwife or have gone through a formal education.
+Certified Professional Midwives: These midwives are certified by the North American Registry of Midwives and have completed educational requirements under the supervision of a licensed midwife.
 They must also pass licensing exams and complete continuing education classes.

-Certified Midwives - These midwives have passed the exact same certification exams as certified nurse midwives, but lack the nursing background.
-As of 2008, only NY, NJ, and RI offer this exam for those interested in this title.
+Certified Midwives: These midwives have passed the exact same certification exams as certified nurse midwives, but lack the nursing background.
+As of 2008, only New York, New Jersey, and Rhode Island offer this exam.

-Licensed Midwives - These midwives are licensed by individual States.
+Licensed Midwives: These midwives are licensed by the states in which they work.

 Is a Direct-Entry Midwife Right For You?

-The truth of the matter is, as long as it’s legal in your State, you can have a direct-entry midwife care for you while you are pregnant.
-You may want to consider your pregnancy status first.
-For example, if you suffer from a chronic illness or another condition that would make you ‘high risk’ you may want to have a midwife who is educated, trained and skilled in nursing and prenatal care.
-Most women and families who choose a direct entry midwife, do it because they do not want to deal with the same approach an OB/GYN would to childbirth and mainly when a home birth is wanted.
+The truth of the matter is, as long as it’s legal in your state, you can have a direct-entry midwife care for you while you are pregnant.
+You may want to consider your pregnancy status first, however.
+For example, if you suffer from a chronic illness or another condition that would make yours a high-risk pregnancy, you may want to have a midwife who is trained in nursing and prenatal care.
+Most women and families who choose a direct-entry midwife do so because they want a home birth.

 How do I Find a Direct Entry Midwife?